MarcelBeining/EazeBot/readme.md

 ## Help

-We will add a Wiki in the future.
+We have added a [Wiki](https://github.com/MarcelBeining/EazeBot/wiki) with more details on installing and handling the bot.
 You may also open an issue if you encounter bugs or want to suggest improvements.

 ## Versioning

 For the versions available, see the [tags on this repository](https://github.com/MarcelBeining/eazebot/tags/).

 From time to time you should update EazeBot by
-+ Executing `python -m pip install eazebot --upgrade` if you used pip for installing
++ Executing `python -m pip install eazebot --upgrade` on Linux/Mac
-+ Or downloading the package again and overwriting the old files **(not the json files of course!)**
++ Double-clicking on updateBot.bat on Windows

 ## Authors